-- e) To what extent has there been an economical use of financial and human resources?
-Have resources (funds, human resources, time, expertise, etc.) been allocated strategically to achieve outcomes? - f) To what extent have project funds and activities been delivered in a timely manner?
+- To what extent have the UNDP project implementation strategy and execution been efficient and cost-effective? - To what extent has there been an economical use of financial and human resources?
+Have resources (funds, human resources, time, expertise, etc.) been allocated strategically to achieve outcomes? - To what extent have project funds and activities been delivered on time, keeping a value addition approach?

-3. Effectiveness
+C. Effectiveness